alyamutiara/alyamutiara/README.md

 - 💻 Have worked as a cloud engineer but aspire to work in the data field.
 - 🔬 Currently exploring SQL, Python, Power BI, and Tableu.
 - 🔖 AWS Solution Architect Associate and Microsoft Azure Fundamentals Certified.
-- ⚡ Fun fact: I like to read and join classed.
+- ⚡ Fun fact: I like to read and join classes.

 ### Portfolio
 Please check my <a href="https://github.com/alyamutiara/DataAnalyst-Portfolio">Data Analyst Portfolio</a> here.